juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 WARNING #1.
-Do Not use Clonezilla or Gparted both are amazing softwares,
+Do Not use Clonezilla or Gparted, both are amazing softwares,
 BUT...
 when you copy or clone an Activated Windows,